Mathematics (MATH)

 MATH 4337D.
 Topics in Topology and Algebra.

 This course introduces students to modern research methods in topology and algebra.
-Specific topics will vary based on student interest and input, but the basic concepts and methods of algebraic topology (homology and cohomology groups, homotopy groups), homotopy theory, and simplicial methods form the backbone of this course.
-Prerequisite: MATH 3330 with a grade of "C" or better and a minimum 2.0 Texas State GPA.
+Specific topics will vary based on student interest and input, but the course maintains a broad exploration of structures, invariants, and reasoning techniques used across these fields.
+Students engage with research‑level approaches, practice analyzing mathematical objects, and learn to interpret structural properties using topological and algebraic tools.
+The course emphasizes conceptual understanding and methods used in current mathematical research.
+Prerequisite: MATH 3330 with a grade of "C" or better and a minimum Texas State GPA of 2.0.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.